wenlzhang/obsidian-task-chat/docs/SETTINGS_GUIDE.md

 ### Result Limits

 **Max direct results (default: 20):**
-- Simple/Smart Search display limit
+- Simple Search display limit
 - Increase for more comprehensive results
-- Decrease for faster display
+- Decrease for more relevant results

 **Max tasks for AI (default: 100):**
 - Context sent to AI in Task Chat mode